angarsky/diveintopython/learn/classes/methods.md

 In the second example, we define a class with a single `method` that takes multiple optional parameters.
 We can use conditional statements to check the number of parameters passed and `print` the output accordingly.
 This approach provides reusability to the code as we can call the same `method` with different parameters.

-## Public, Private and Protected Methods
+## Public, Private and Protected Methods in Python

 In Python, we can differentiate between public, private, and protected methods based on their access level.